In-patient luxury rehab center in Thailand

 How does residual schizophrenia affect the body?

-Residual schizophrenia affects the body through the higher risk of weight gain and abdominal obesity.
+Residual schizophrenia affects the body through a higher risk of weight gain and abdominal obesity.
 At the same time, people with this condition are more likely to develop diabetes and metabolic syndrome.
-They are also more susceptible to cardiovascular diseases.
+They are additionally more susceptible to cardiovascular diseases.

 The physical effects of residual schizophrenia occur due to negative symptoms such as loss of interest.
-Not only does a person lose interest in activities they once enjoyed, but also in their health and hygiene.
-People with this mental illness may be less likely to choose healthier food and exercise regularly.
+Not only does a person lose interest in activities they once enjoyed, but in their health and hygiene too.
+People with this mental illness are less likely to choose healthier food and exercise regularly.

 How does residual schizophrenia affect the brain?

 Residual schizophrenia affects the brain through structural and functional changes.
-The most significant effects of this mental illness on the brain include reduced gray matter, white matter changes, and reduction in temporal lobe volume, a paper from the Dialogues in Clinical Neuroscience reports.
+The most significant effects of this mental illness on the brain include decreased alterations in gray and white matter, as well as volume reductions in the temporal lobe, a 2006 paper by DeLisi et al., from the Dialogues in Clinical Neuroscience reported.

 What are the possible treatments for residual schizophrenia?